What happens to the house at the end of a relationship when you separate or get divorced?

 What happens if I can’t afford the mortgage on my own?

-Your home loan provider will only transfer your joint mortgage to just you if you can demonstrate your ability to keep up with the monthly repayments.
+Your home loan provider will only transfer your joint mortgage to you if you can demonstrate your ability to keep up with the monthly repayments.
 If you don’t have the income to cover it, you can apply for a guarantor mortgage, which involves someone else committing to the payments if you can’t.
-You might be able to reach an agreement with your ex-partner to become a guarantor — helping you to speed up the process.
+For example, you might agree with your ex-partner to become a guarantor — helping you speed up the process.
+Check with a mortgage broker to secure the finance necessary if you can buy your ex-partner out.

-There is often need to cash in assets quickly during divorce proceedings.
-As well as being able to make a clean break, selling your home fast means you will have the money for your next move as quickly as possible.
+There is often a need to cash in assets quickly during divorce proceedings.
+So as well as making a clean break, selling your home fast means you will have the money for your next move as soon as possible.

-Rather than take a gamble on the open market, you might be able to secure a sale within just four weeks by selling to a house buying specialist such as Flying Homes.
+Rather than take a gamble on the open market, you might be able to secure a sale within a few weeks by selling to a house buying specialist, especially if mortgage payments have stopped, as there is a risk of repossession.
 You don’t need to worry about marketing, property viewings, negotiations, property ladders or conveyancing.
-You’ll receive a fair offer based on the market price of your property, and it’s up to you whether or not to take up this offer.
+You could receive a fair offer based on the market value of your home, and it’s up to you whether or not to take up this offer.
 Accepting a quick sale could be what you need to speed up the stressful and emotional process of divorce.

 Take control of the issue of property ownership from the moment you and your partner decide to call it a day.
 However, with regular communication, cooperation and sound legal advice, you should be able to protect your interests — and your biggest asset.